 The holdings of the Summit consortium may be considered in purchase decisions.

-Items costing more than $125 are purchased only after consideration by the faculty librarians.
+Items costing more than $125 require approval by the faculty librarians.

-The Library will attempt to balance print, electronic and online resources without unnecessary duplication.
+The Library will attempt to balance print and digital formats without unnecessary duplication.
 Duplicate copies of a title may be purchased when high demand is anticipated, or to meet requirements for alternative formats.

 Criteria for Selection of Materials